guyaevans/guyevans.github.io/content/posts/2022-11-04_vps-to-a-coloed-server-my-homelab-journey/index.en.md

 A bit more research later I found [OVH](https://ovh.fr), they are a web host based in france.
 OVH offered and still do cheap and very good Virtual Private Servers.
 I went and chose a 1vCore and 512 Mb RAM server to run my website that was based on Wordpress[^wordpress].

-This VPS[^vps] eventually ended up hosting the website for EvansMedia, my IT and Web services company until the 10th March 2021 and what I will call *'The Great Fire of OVH*'[^ovhfire], where their four Strasbourg Datacenters went up in smoke (literally, more on that later).
+This VPS[^vps] eventually ended up hosting the website for EvansMedia, my IT and Web services company until the 10th March 2021 and what I will call *'The Great Fire of OVH* :fire:'[^ovhfire], where their four Strasbourg Datacenters went up in smoke (literally, more on that later).

 [^wordpress]: [Wordpress](https://wordpress.org) is a free and open-source content management system.
 In 2021, 30% of the worlds webites ran on Wordpress